Museum informatics: Resources

-To get a better understanding of informatics in museums, we need to consider the various recourses which museums need.
+To get a better understanding of informatics in museums, we need to consider the various resources which museums need.
 Among the many types of information resources that are crucial to museums, the most important information one that any museum possesses is its collection of artifacts.

 The extensive information that museum professionals possess about the objects is of equal importance compare to the artifacts themselves.
 For example, when a museum acquires a new collection of exhibits, information about each object will be expertly recorded and sorted by Museum professionals.
 These museum professionals also need to record specific data about each object such as nomenclature classifications, physical dimensions, material analyses, designations, artifact histories, scholarly remarks, research notes, etc. Except for that, they are responsible for maintaining related information resources such as donor files, accession records, exhibit histories, research studies, temporary loan records, visitor attendance reports, information requests, etc.

 For many years, museum professionals have used a wide range of tools, such as ledgers, card catalogs, computer databases, and digital management systems to organize and provide sufficient access to information in museums.
 Access to a detailed information representation can meet the needs of many users, including researchers, scholars, teachers, students, and the general public, as there is no information representation that can duplicate the physical artifact entirety.
 To effectively meet the needs of the museum's users, information must be appropriately organized and easy to access.

-Organization and Access
+Organization and access

 Before the 1960s, for most museums, information resources about artifacts were mostly organized into paper records and card files.
-For this kind of paper-based system, there were many drawbacks, such as in terms of information access: only a limited number of individuals could access the files at any time and the entrance was restricted to only a few data points.
+For this kind of paper-based system, there were many drawbacks, such as in terms of information access: only a limited number of individuals could access the files at any time, and the entrance was restricted to only a few data points.

 This situation can be improved mainly by the introduction of computerized systems for museum cataloging.
 There were many attempts to create data content, structure, and value standards for documenting and describing museum artifacts.
 For example, cultural heritage institutions, frequently classify collections of manmade objects using a nomenclature system developed in 1978 by Robert G. Chenhall, which were later revised and expanded by James Blackaby et al.

 Today, thanks to the modern organization systems, Museum professionals are now able to search and sort digital records about their collections using almost any database field.
-Also, they could store more information about their artifacts, and they could share data more easily with other institutions.
+Also, they could store more information about their artifacts and share data more easily with other institutions.